ericclack/pygamezero_pacman/doc/part1.rst

 Save this file in the same directory as where you saved :code:`pacman.py`.
 Call the file :code:`level-1.txt`.

-Now let's try reading that file in your python code.
+Now let's try reading that file in your Python code.
 Add this empty array to contain the world:

 .. code:: python